General instructions for loading, unloading and manipulating Unic Rotarex® steel structures

 5.7.3 transportation documents (CMR, road schedule);

-5.7.4 quality documents: quality certificate ZA 3.2 or 3.4: document released by producer that proves the quality of the product; in this document it is mentioned the tests and probes that the product has been tested according to standards, technical norms or other clauses mentioned in the agreement;
+5.7.4 quality documents: quality certificate ZA 3.2 or 3.4: document released by the producer that proves the quality of the product; in this document it is mentioned the tests and proves that the product has been tested according to standards, technical norms or other clauses mentioned in the agreement;

 5.8.1 The results of the verification of the quantity and quality of the lots are written in a report This report shows the real quality of the goods.
 Based on the report the real quality of the goods is compared with the prescribed or agreed quality and can be inferior or sometimes superior.

-5.8.2 The reception report represents the proof of the conclusions done by the reception committee and cand be invoked by the Seller, Buyer or Transporter.
-It is a proof that includes the following:
+5.8.2 The reception report represents the proof of the conclusions done by the reception committee and can be invoked by the Seller, Buyer or Transporter.
+It is proof that includes the following:

 22.214.171.124 methodology used for quality verification;

 126.96.36.199 observed qualitative deficiencies;